edgedb/easy-edgedb/README.md

 # Chapter 19 - Dracula flees back to Transylvania

 > Thanks to Mina, they know that Dracula has fled on a ship with his last box and is going back to Transylvania.
-One team (Van Helsing and Mine) goes to Castle Dracula, while the other team goes to Varna to try to catch the ship when it arrives.
-Jonathan Harker does nothing but sharpen his knife, and looks very scary now - he wants to kill Dracula as soon as possible and save his wife.
+One team (Van Helsing and Mina) goes to Castle Dracula, while the others go to Varna to try to catch the ship when it arrives.
+Jonathan Harker just sharpens his knife, and looks very scary now - he wants to kill Dracula as soon as possible and save his wife.
 But where is the ship?
 Every day they wait, and wait...and then one day, they get a telegram that says that the ship arrived at Galatz, not Varna.
 Is it too late?
 They rush off up the river to try to find Dracula.

 # Chapter 20 - The final battle

 > Mina is almost a vampire now, and says she can feel Dracula all the time.
-Van Helsing arrives at Castle Dracula and tells her to wait outside, then goes inside and destroyes the vampire women.
+Van Helsing arrives at Castle Dracula and Mina waits outside.
+Van Helsing then goes inside and destroys the vampire women.
 Meanwhile, the other men approach from the south and are also close to Castle Dracula.
 They find a group of friends of Dracula who have him inside his box, carrying him on a wagon.
 The sun is almost down, it is snowing, and they need to hurry.
 They get closer and closer, and grab the box.
 They pull the nails back and open it up, and see Dracula lying inside.
 Jonathan pulls out his knife.
 But just then the sun goes down, and Dracula opens his eyes with a look of triumph.

 This is almost the end of the book, but we won't spoil the final ending.
 If you want to read it now, just [check out the book on Gutenberg](http://www.gutenberg.org/files/345/345-h/345-h.htm#CHAPTER_XIX) and search for "the look of hate in them turned to triumph".